switch to text-only version

 2. Get Your Crate Situation Right

-If you're raising a breed that'll top out at 90–100 lbs, don't make the mistake of immediately housing them in a full-sized crate.
+Start with a smaller puppy crate.
+Don't make the mistake of immediately housing them in a full-sized crate.
 Too much space means the puppy can use one end as a bathroom and sleep comfortably in the other — which completely defeats the purpose of crate training.

 Crate training is front-loaded work.
 It's demanding for a few weeks, and then it's done.
 Put in the time now and you won't be fighting it later.